I believe that professionals engage more and more through their LinkedIn profile, reconnecting with their peers strategically.

-Spend more time and emphasis in doing your summary because competition is ruthless but if you do it well, you’ll surely get hired.
+Spend more time and emphasis in doing your summary because the competition is ruthless but if you do it well, you’ll surely get hired.
 Get those keywords around your work going, and you will find that they are sometimes the reason you’re found on LinkedIn.

 Provide and share relevant, useful info for your niche on LinkedIn

 But first, build an engaged audience that can relate to your ideas and welcome your updates by focusing more on relevant content and never forgetting to add your take.
-You should also actively join in the fun by commenting on an activity, sharing it, and if you’re really busy simply liking it (but that doesn’t generate a lot of relationship, the two other options works much better for you).
+You should also actively join in the fun by commenting on an activity, sharing it, and if you’re really busy simply liking it (but that doesn’t generate a lot of relationships, the two other options work much better for you).

 Join LinkedIn groups and make groups

 Hands down – I like the Facebook group function much better than LinkedIn’s.

 I know its plain common sense, but I’ll say it anyhow.
 No constant pitching please; not on your profile and not in groups.
 Instead, focus on what’s valuable for your network and no worries, they will reward you down the road.